-- Current temperature matters: The impact 1. from climate change depends heavily on the current mean temperature in the specific geographic region.
+- Current temperature matters: The impact from climate change depends heavily on the current mean temperature in the specific geographic region.
 The productivity of countries with a current mean temperature above 15°C is adversely affected by an increasing mean temperature.
 This can be seen in Table 1, column 1 from the negative values for current temperatures of 15-35°C, and that the effects are statistically significant (marked with ).
-For example, a country with a current mean temperature of 15°C that experiences a 1°C temperature increase will sustain 0.57 percentage-point lower annual productivity growth.
-Countries below 15°C are either insignificantly or positively affected by the increase in the mean temperature. - 2.
+For example, a country with a current mean temperature of 15°C that experiences a 1°C temperature increase will sustain 0.57 percentagepoint lower annual productivity growth.
+For countries below 15°C the direct temperature effect is insignificant.
+However, many land regions and seasons are experiencing warming greater than the global average.
+For example, the Arctic region experiences two to three times higher temperature increase and these effects are also felt in the Nordic region as a whole. - 2.
 Some countries can mitigate the effect: It takes time (several years) for climate change to have full impact on the productivity level.
-In particular, for countries below 15°C in current mean temperature, the adverse effects of a rising temperature may be mitigated over some years to either become insignificant or positive.
-Hence, these countries may be able to mitigate the initial adverse effects from temperature on productivity by innovations.
+In particular, for countries below 15°C in current mean temperature, the adverse effects might to some degree be mitigated over time.
+Mitigation can for instance be facilitated by technological innovations, although this effect should not be emphasized too much.
 This does not seem possible for countries already above 15°C.